What are babouches? What quality and at what price?

 Originality of the Moroccan babouche

-The making of babouches draws its inspiration from ancestral Moroccan beauty, which is reflected in the patterns and pompoms shaped by the maâlem (master craftsman), without forgetting the contemporary touch in the choice of materials and shapes.
+The making of babouches draws its inspiration from ancestral Moroccan beauty, which is reflected in the patterns and pompoms fashioned by the maâlem (master craftsman), without forgetting the contemporary touch in the choice of materials and shapes.

 Let's take an example of classic pointed slippers: